 what we do

 The Open Society Foundations are active in more than 120 countries around the world.
 Our national and regional foundations and thematic programs give thousands of grants every year towards building inclusive and vibrant democracies.
-Our vision is a call for change—change in the way we think about others, and in the ways we work together.
+Our vision is a call for change—change in the way we think about others, and in the ways we work together—changes now more pressing than ever amid the challenges of the COVID-19 pandemic.

 Where We Work